deep-research/arkadysarchive/content/about.md

 ## Related Project

-Arkady's Archive is a spin off of Victor's Archive, a music focused digital archive.
+Arkady's Archive is a spin off of Victor's Archive, which is a music focused digital archive.
 The site can be viewed at [victorsarchive.com](https://victorsarchive.com).

 ## Contact